10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 6. Your Inner Critic Is Relentless

 This inner critic developed in environments where criticism was constant or where perfection was the only way to stay safe.
 You learned to beat yourself up before anyone else could.
 But that voice is lying to you.
 It's just repeating old programming.
-Part of healing through trauma-informed counseling is learning to recognize that voice for what it is—a ghost from your past, not the truth about who you are.

 7. You Have Trouble Setting or Keeping Boundaries